arackaf/mongo-graphql-starter/README.md

 ## Lifecycle hooks

 Most applications will have some cross-cutting concerns, like authentication.
-The queries and mutations generated have various hooks that you can tap into, in order to change default behavior.
+The queries and mutations generated have various hooks that you can tap into, to add custom behavior.

 Most of the hooks receive these arguments, among others, which are defined here, once.